 What is the Junior Angels Program?

 The Junior Angels Program is an initiative which seeks to introduce youth to the worlds of volunteerism and philanthropy.
 High school students are partnered with selected community service agencies for internships of up to ten hours each week.
-Junior Angels can be seen making a difference in the St. Thomas community at Christchurch Methodist Education & Outreach, Family Resource Center, Virgin Islands Resource Center for the Disabled, Pistarckle Theater, Humane Society, YWCA, and Chamber of Commerce.
+Over the years, Junior Angels have been making a difference in the St. Thomas community at organizations such as Christchurch Methodist Education & Outreach, Family Resource Center, Virgin Islands Resource Center for the Disabled, Pistarckle Theater, Humane Society, YWCA, Chamber of Commerce, the Boys & Girls Club, and the Virgin Islands Children’s Museum.

 The program expanded to St. Croix in 2010 and Junior Angels on that island are partnering with agencies such as the World Ocean School, the Boys and Girls Club, the Women’s Coalition Children Center and the Domestic Violence Sexual Assault Program.